mui/material-ui/docs/data/material/customization/palette/palette.md

 For the default palette colors (the ones listed in the [Default values section](#default-values) above), only the `main` token is required.
 If the other tokens are not provided their value is calculated as follows:

-- The `dark` and `light` tokens are calculated according to the `tonalOffset` value with the `main` color as a starting point.
+- The `light` and `dark` tokens are calculated according to the `tonalOffset` value with the `main` color as a starting point.
 - The `contrastText` token is calculated according to the `contrastThreshold` value to contrast with the `main` color.

-For custom colors, all tokens (`main`, `light`, `dark` and `contrastText`) are required. **Their values won't be automatically calculated** like for the default palette colors.
-If you wish to calculate the tokens from the `main` color you can use the palette's `augmentColor` utility, you'll have to create the theme in two steps:
+**Values for custom palette colors won't be automatically calculated** like for the default palette colors.

+You can provide all tokens (`main`, `light`, `dark` and `contrastText`) manually, `@mui/material/styles` provides [a set of utilities](https://github.com/mui/material-ui/blob/master/packages/mui-material/src/styles/index.d.ts#L52-L67) for manipulating color values you might find helpful.

+Alternatively, you can generate the tokens from a custom `main` color, to do so create the theme in two steps and use the palette's `augmentColor` utility:

 ```js
 import { createTheme } from '@mui/material/styles';